Skip to content

 • long_about (str, optional): A longer description of what the command does.
 Defaults to the docstring on the decorated function.

-• tool (ToolDescription, optional): Rich description for MCP/AI agent integration.
+• tool (ToolDescription, optional): Rich description for AI agent integration.
 Includes prose guidance and risk level annotation.
 See ToolDescription below.

 ToolDescription

-The ToolDescription class provides rich metadata for AI agent integration via MCP:
+The ToolDescription class provides rich metadata for AI agent integration:

 angreal.ToolDescription(description, risk_level="safe")

-• description (str): Prose description with markdown formatting.
-Include “When to use”, “When NOT to use”, and “Examples” sections.
+Parameters: - description (str): Prose description with markdown formatting.
+Include "When to use", "When NOT to use", and "Examples" sections. - risk_level (str): One of "safe", "read_only", or "destructive".
+Indicates the command's safety level.